 Aged 16 I came along to an open DJ night hosted by the in-house youth arts group at the time.
 The atmosphere and people were so friendly and warm that by the time I left that evening I had signed up to join the group and began my journey as volunteer, steward, stage crew, performer and employee at the Barbican.
 Today, you are most likely to find me either on the box office or as a duty manager welcoming you in to one of our performances or behind a lens capturing what is going on here.

-I studied a photograpy degree between 2004-2007 and often used the Barbican and the people involved there as a source of inspiration and content for my projects.
+I studied a photography degree between 2004-2007 and often used the Barbican and the people involved there as a source of inspiration and content for my projects.
 As my ability grew I began to take some images for the theatre, some even appeared in the marketing print.
 This relationship has grown and I now regularly capture and have images that are used to promote work at the Barbican, I think my understanding and participation in what is on offer here allows me to have an insight and capture a small flavour of that feeling in my photography work.

 It’s really hard to sum up my role for the Barbican.
 Sometimes people say to me ‘you’re still here?’ and for me it’s quite easy to say ‘absolutely!’